 - Airbrush colours

 The sheen colours are gold, silver and pearl, they are a bit more expensive, but a bottle lasts for ages.
 I always pour the colour back in the bottle when I am finished unless I have mixed it with other colours.
+Sheen colours have a tendency to block the gun, if your guns starts to splutter, clean the end of the gun and carry on.

 - Cleaning your airbrush gun

 You don’t need expensive airbrush cleaners, I simply run water through my gun until it runs clear.
 I add some vodka, to help dislodge any stubborn colour.
-Darker colours are harder to clean out, so I would try airbrush with lighter colours first then move onto your darker colours.
+Darker colours are harder to clean out, so airbrush with lighter colours first then move onto your darker colours.
 Always clean your gun straight after using it, don’t let the colour sit in your gun for a long period of time.

 - Icing your biscuit for airbrushing